home-assistant/developers.home-assistant/blog/2024-11-05-options-flow.md

 New helper properties have been added to the `OptionsFlow` to facilitate access to the config entry:
 - `self._config_entry_id` gives you access to the ID of the config entry
 - `self.config_entry` gives you access to the config entry
-- `self.options` gives you access to a mutable copy of the config entry options

-With the addition of these properties to the base `OptionsFlow`, setting `self.config_entry` or `self.options` property is deprecated and will fail from 2025.12.
+With the addition of these properties to the base `OptionsFlow`, setting `self.config_entry` property is deprecated and will fail from 2025.12.

-Since the main purpose of the `OptionsFlowWithConfigEntry` class was to provide these two properties, it is also deprecated.
+Since the main purpose of the `OptionsFlowWithConfigEntry` class was to provide this property, it is also deprecated.

-Custom components will need to be adjusted to drop references to `OptionsFlowWithConfigEntry`, and/or stop setting the value of `self.config_entry` / `self.options`.
+Custom components will need to be adjusted to drop references to `OptionsFlowWithConfigEntry`, and/or stop setting the value of `self.config_entry`.
 Most likely it is no longer needed to pass the config_entry to the flow initialiser.

 New code:
 ```python